garrint/Activesync-Device-report/README.md

    Hashtables require uniqueness of the key so that's why the array of hashtable data structure was chosen.

- The devices can be sorted by a variety of properties like "LastActivity" ("LastPolicyUpdate" in ver 2.5) to determine stale partnerships or outdated devices needing to be removed.
+ The devices can be sorted by a variety of properties like "LastActivity" ("LastPolicyUpdate" in ver 3.1) to determine stale partnerships or outdated devices needing to be removed.
+We do not pull LastSuccessSync from Get-MobileDeviceStatistics because that call is too expensive (takes way too long).

  The DisplayName of the user's CAS mailbox is recorded for importing with the Set-CasMailbox commandlet to configure allowedDeviceIDs.
 This is especially useful in